buckett/msgcntr-hack/README.md

 Area is known as "Template Settings" in the interface.

+Lots of the classes are far too large.
+DuscussionForumManagerImpl has it's own permissions cache because it didn't end up using Sakai security.
+Should have strict DAO?

 DB Changes
 ----------
 These columns can all go as  it's a set rather than an list now.
 MFR_AP_ACCESSORS_T.accessors_index_col
 MFR_AP_MODERATORS_T.moderators_index_col
 MFR_AP_CONTRIBUTORS_T.contributors_index_col

+MFR_ATTACHMENT_T.url